NZC's National Under 19 Tournament for women plays a vital role in the development of the country's young cricketers.

 The tournament provides a stepping stone for female players who are leaving school cricket behind and pushing for domestic representative honors.
 For many players, the tournament is the first opportunity to play against their peers from around New Zealand.

-This national tournament was previously contested at Under-21 level.
+This national tournament was previously contested at the Under 21 level.

 In 2019, the ICC announced the exciting introduction of the ICC Under 19 Cricket World Cup for women.
-The NZC national tournament age bracket was therfore changed to alighn and enhance the Under-19 development pathway towards national representation.
+The NZC national tournament age bracket was therefore changed to align and enhance the Under-19 development pathway towards national representation.

 Match Official Appointments